yewa8766/cc_approvals/README.md

     - `max_iter`: [100, 150, 200]

 The best-performing model from the grid search was then selected for final evaluation.
+Best: 0.818163 using {'max_iter': 100, 'tol': 0.01}
 ---

 ### Model Evaluation
-The primary metric used to evaluate the final model in the script is **Accuracy**.
+The primary metric used to evaluate the final model in the script is 0.79386.
 The best model from the `GridSearchCV` was evaluated on the unseen test set.

-- **Final Test Set Accuracy:** `[Enter the final accuracy printed by your script, e.g., 8X.XX%]`
+- **Final Test Set Accuracy:**  79.386%

 **Further Evaluation:**
 While accuracy provides a good overview, a more detailed evaluation is necessary to understand the model's performance in a business context.